sneakylizard123-4/Overkill-nRF/README.md

 # Overkill nRF Board

-A modular RF communication board designed for the **Overkill system**, built around the **nRF24L01+ radio module** instead of a bare RF IC.
+A modular RF communication board designed for the **Overkill system**, built around the **nRF24L01+ radio module** instead of a bare RF IC + Amplifier.
 This makes the design easier to assemble, debug, and iterate while keeping it fully modular inside the Overkill ecosystem.

 ---